Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 Possible Side Effects of Consuming Raspberry Herbal Tea

-- During vaginal birth, it puts a stress on the baby since the raspberry leaf tea makes contractions even more strong and severe.
+- During vaginal birth, it puts stress on the baby since the raspberry leaf tea makes contractions even more strong and severe.

 - Drinking raspberry leaf tea in the early stages of pregnancy can lead to a miscarriage or could cause preterm labour.